SHUROKO-EXE/ScallopShell/README.md

   -s,     --system BOOLEAN    Is system?
 ```
 ## Installation
-If you want, there is an install.sh which will do the full installation for you, including package dependencies.
-If you want to build it yourself for some reason (like maybe a custom QEMU version), you can do the following:
+99% of people should use ```install.sh``` which will do the full installation for you, including package dependencies.
+However, some people may need to do a custom build in case they want to use a different QEMU src or some other reason.
+If you want to do custom things, follow the instructions below:

 Build QEMU from source, make sure the TCG Plugin flags are set.
 Without this, the Linux native implementation will not work.
 Then, go to ~/.bashrc,
 ```